-As I passed by a Sunday morning kindergarten classroom, I overheard a frustrated volunteer negotiating with a 5-year-old boy to join the rest of the class for the Bible story.
-As the boy ran in circles around the other children, the volunteer kindly asked him again to please join the group.
+As I passed by a Sunday morning kindergarten classroom a few weeks ago, I overheard a frustrated volunteer negotiating with a 5-year-old boy.
+She was trying to get him to join the rest of the class for the Bible story.
+As the boy ran in circles around the other children, the volunteer kindly asked him to please join the group.
 I stopped to watch his response as he walked over to his classroom leader, stared her directly in the face, and shouted, “You can’t make me!
 You’re not the boss of me!”

-“R-E-S-P-E-C-T,” the song made famous by Aretha Franklin, has become a favorite tune for many — and a battle cry for many adults who work with today’s children.
-From the school classroom to the local athletic field to the weekend children’s ministry program — today’s kids have gained the unpleasant reputation of being disrespectful.
+“R-E-S-P-E-C-T,” by Aretha Franklin, has become a battle cry for many adults who work with today’s children.
+From the classroom to fields to children’s ministry programs — today’s kids have gained the unpleasant reputation of being disrespectful.
 And adults aren’t the only targets of disrespect — kids lack respect for property, each other, even themselves.
 Why is a lack of respect one of the biggest problems among kids today?

 What They See Is What You Get

 Flip the channels of your television and you’ll get a glimpse of how respect is modeled via the media.
-Whether it’s sitcoms, cartoons, or a movie–kids are viewing programming that encourages them to be less respectful.
-Music and video games can also encourage disrespect, especially when there’s a lack of guidance about appropriate behaviors at home.
+Whether it’s sitcoms, cartoons, or movies— kids are viewing programming that encourages them to be less respectful of others.
+Music and video games can also lay a foundation of disrespect and hostile behavior.
+This is especially true when there’s a lack of guidance and discussion about appropriate behaviors at home.

 Good Intentions Out of Control

-In an eagerness to raise independent children — those who think for themselves rather than bow to the demands of others — many adults have stopped disciplining children for being disrespectful.
+In an eagerness to raise independent children, many adults have stopped disciplining children for being disrespectful.

 Resistance to exercise authority for fear of stifling a child’s independent nature has bred children who display a lack of honor to individuals in a position of authority.
-Today’s kids often believe they’re on the same level as adults and have a right to know the reason behind adult decisions; they argue against every decision made that doesn’t meet their expectations.
-Many parents compromise their parental role to be their child’s “buddy” in a desperate attempt to be liked by their children.
+Today’s kids often believe they’re on the same level as adults and have a right to reasons behind adult decisions; they argue against every decision made that doesn’t meet their expectations.
+In a desperate attempt to be liked by their children, many parents compromise their parental role to be their child’s “buddy.”

 Children Learn What They Live

-This poem displayed in many schools and physician’s offices rings true when it comes to respect.
-Attend a youth soccer game and watch parents who yell at the referees.
-Or listen to the mom who intimidates a teacher in front of others regarding her son’s reading progress.
-Or the dad who explodes at his daughter in front of her friends for being late.
+This poem displayed in many schools and physician’s offices is all too true when it comes to the virtue of respect.
+Attend a youth soccer game and watch parents who yell at the referees or chew out the coach when their child doesn’t get enough time on the field.
+Or listen to the mom who intimidates a teacher in front of others regarding her son’s reading progress or the dad who explodes at his daughter in front of her friends for being late.
 Despite the outside influences, the bottom line is that many kids today lack a positive model for respect at home.
 The “Do as I say, not as I do” method may sound good in theory, but the reality is that kids are watching their parents carefully as they model the behavior of the people who have the most influence in their lives.